 Our Comprehensive Exams are intended to prepare students to teach in their specialties and launch them towards their dissertation research.
 Doctoral students usually take their exams some time in their third year.

-Ph.D. students at Georgetown prepare four fields: a Major field, a Research field within the Major, and two separate Minor fields.
-While the Major field must be one of our formal fields of study, students have a great deal of leeway and creative license to determine their other three fields.
+Ph.D. students at Georgetown prepare three fields: a Major field, a Research field within the Major, and a separate Minor field.
+While the Major field must be one of our formal fields of study, students have a great deal of leeway and creative license to determine their other two fields.
 This flexibility is a hallmark of our program of study.

-Students prepare written exams in the Research field and in a Minor field of their own choosing.
-Passing the written exams qualifies a student to move on to a two-hour oral exam.
+Students prepare a written exam in the Major Field and Research field and a written portfolio in the Minor field.
+Passing the written work qualifies a student to move on to a two-hour oral exam.
 Passing the oral exam qualifies the student as a Doctoral Candidate.

 Writing a great dissertation is the goal of every student’s doctoral training.
 After passing their comprehensive exams, students form a dissertation committee, write a dissertation proposal, and move forward on their research.
 Ideally, students spend their fourth year doing archival research and their fifth year writing their dissertations.
 The doctoral students have a standing writing workshop for dissertators to share and critique each other’s work in progress.
 Our students have won prestigious external fellowships to fund their research and writing, including the ACLS and ACLS/Mellon, Newcombe, Ford Foundation, Fulbright and Fulbright-Hays, among many others.
 Click here for a list of completed dissertations and dissertations in progress.